joswayski/kontext/README.md

 - Web app at http://localhost:3000
 - API at http://localhost:4000
 - Kafka Clusters:
-  - **Production**: Broker at kafka-production-0:9092, Admin API at http://localhost:19644, Console at http://localhost:8080
+  - **production**: Broker at kafka-production-0:9092, Admin API at http://localhost:19644, Console at http://localhost:8080
-  - **Analytics**: Broker at kafka-analytics-0:9092, Admin API at http://localhost:29644, Console at http://localhost:8081
+  - **analytics**: Broker at kafka-analytics-0:9092, Admin API at http://localhost:29644, Console at http://localhost:8081

 ### Notes